Harvey Fierstein

 Harvey Forbes Fierstein (/'faɪər,sti:n/ FIRE-steen; born June 6, 1952) is an American actor, playwright, and screenwriter, known for his distinctive gravelly voice.
 He gained notice for his theater work in Torch Song Trilogy, winning both the Tony Award for Best Play and Best Actor in a Play.
 He went on to win the Tony Award for Best Book of a Musical for La Cage aux Folles, then Best Actor in a Musical for playing Edna Turnblad in Hairspray, a role he reprised for the Hairspray Live! television special.

-On film he appeared in Mrs. Doubtfire, Independence Day, and as the voice of Yao in both Mulan and Mulan II.
+On film he reprised his role in the film version of Torch Song Trilogy (1988), appeared in Mrs. Doubtfire, Independence Day, and as the voice of Yao in both Mulan and Mulan II.

 Fierstein also wrote the books for the Tony Award-winning musicals Kinky Boots, Newsies, and Tony Award-nominated, Drama League Award-winner A Catered Affair.
 He was inducted into the American Theater Hall of Fame in 2007.

 In 2025 he was awarded a Lifetime Achievement Tony Award.

 As one of the first openly gay celebrities in the United States, Fierstein helped turn gay and lesbian life into a viable subject for contemporary drama "with no apologies and no climactic suicides".

 Fierstein's distinctive gravelly voice is a result of an overdeveloped vestibular fold in his vocal cords, essentially giving him a "double voice" when he speaks.

 Early life and education

-Harvey Fierstein was born in Bensonhurst, Brooklyn, New York City, the son of Jacqueline Harriet (née Gilbert), a school librarian, and Irving Fierstein, a handkerchief manufacturer.
+Harvey Forbes Fierstein was born in Bensonhurst, Brooklyn, New York City, on June 6, 1952, the son of Jacqueline Harriet Gilbert, a school librarian, and Irving Fierstein, a handkerchief manufacturer.
 Fierstein has a brother, Ronald Fierstein.
 The family belonged to a Conservative Jewish temple.
 Prior to puberty, Fierstein was a soprano in a professional boys' choir.

 Fierstein graduated from the High School of Art and Design and received a BFA from the Pratt Institute in 1973.